Ghosts Still Walking

 978-0-9935321-1-5 · 96 pages · 129 × 198 mm

 I cannot live in a world of suffocation, you cannot live in a world of restraint.

 Drawing from Vietnam’s long and turbulent history—from Phùng Thị Chính’s suicide in the river Hát, to the casualties of the Vietnam War—Do’s poems highlight the constant struggles of love and survival, and a country’s continuing fight to preserve its traditional way of life.

-There sits within these poems astounding, paralyzing moments of awe. ~ Greg Bem, reviewed in Yellow Rabbits
+There sits within these poems astounding, paralyzing moments of awe for its readers. — Greg Bem, Yellow Rabbits

-I have yet to read a poetry collection that is more haunting than Do Nguyen Mai’s Ghosts Still Walking. ~ Noor Hindi, reviewed in Nervous Poodle Poetry
+I have yet to read a poetry collection that is more haunting than [Do’s] Ghosts Still Walking. — Noor Hindi, Nervous Poodle Poetry